 Depression: key facts

-Depression is very common - one in five
+Depression is very common - one in five people

-interfere with their everyday life.
+their everyday life.

 Depression can last for a few months.
 You can get better,